Saturday, July 11, 2015

-Actually, I’m probably the best person to come to as interpreting Scripture through its cultural and historical context is my bread and butter.
-I imagine that you will discover that my answer mirrors several other responses you’ve gotten.
+Actually, I’m probably the best person to come to, as interpreting Scripture through its cultural and historical context is my bread and butter.
+I imagine you will find that my answer mirrors several other responses you’ve received.

 The phrase originates from the third chapter of Revelation.